kirstenopstad/haiku/README.md

 ## Known Bugs

+* Handle case of word that ends in -ed
+* Handle case of word that ends in -es
 * No known bugs.
 If you find one, please email me at kirsten.opstad@gmail.com with the subject **[_Repo Name_] Bug** and include:
   * BUG: _A brief description of the bug_
   * FIX: _Suggestion for solution (if you have one!)_